Chive Oil

 • 1-2 bunches chives

-• 1/2 cup extra light or light olive oil, or canola or grapeseed oil
+• 1/2 cup extra light olive oil, or canola or grapeseed oil

 Instructions